 In 1976, Louise realized that the parents of the children at the school needed an occasional break from the great responsibilities that they faced in assisting their child maximize their development.
 She further realized that in order to be capable to maintain their focus, they needed to reenergize themselves by going into the community without their child.
 So she discussed her concerns with State officials and assisted in the development of the State In-Home Respite Care program.

-In 1984, a play library program from Sweden called Lekotek was introduced in Evanston.
+In 1984, a play library program from Sweden was introduced in Evanston.
 Through this program families of children with developmental disabilities ages birth to 8 are able to borrow therapeutic toys that assist in maximizing a child development through “purposeful play”.
 After staff seen this program, it was decided that Good Shepherd Center should offer the program for families and became one of the first 4 Lekotek programs to open in the United States.
 Unfortunately, this program was discontinued at the agency in 2008 as the State cut the funding for the services.
-We continue to seek alternative funding for the program through private and foundation grants and use the toys in our inventory in the work our therapists provide in the Early Intervention and Child Care programs.
+We continue to seek alternative funding for the program through private and foundation grants and use the toys in our inventory in the work our therapists provide in the Early Intervention program.

 In 2002, the agency entered into a collaborative effort with a group called I-CARE (Illinoisans for the Cure of Autism through Research & Education) to augment our Family Resource Center with resources for families of children within the Autistic Spectrum.
 Through this Resource Center we provide books, articles, tapes, and seminar information regarding typical child development and disability concerns.
 This Resource Center, unlike any other on the south side of Chicago provides families with the opportunity to make 1 phone call to access any needed service or gather information that will best serve their child.

 In 2006, the agency became a Community Partner program in collaboration with Illinois Action for Children.
-Through this program Good Shepherd Center provides training opportunities and support for every Day Care Center (300) and Home provider (900) in south suburban Cook County area.
+Through this program Good Shepherd Center provides training opportunities and support for every Day Care Center and Home provider in south suburban Cook county area.
 This training and support includes all areas of information relevant to child development with an increased ability to provide information on the care and treatment of children with developmental disabilities.